callstats-io/twilio-client-sample/README.md

     pip install twilio
     pip install flask

 Now, you should be able to launch the application.
 From your terminal, run `python run.py`.
-This should launch your sinatra application on port 5000 - (127.0.0.1:5000/client?client=tommy)).
+This should launch your sinatra application on port 5000 - (127.0.0.1:5000/client?client=tommy)) or (127.0.0.1:5000/reqclient?client=tommy)) .